ohorban/xai-compas/README.md

 The dataset was [origianally obtained](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm#:~:text=Through%20a%20public%20records%20request%2C%20ProPublica%20obtained%20two%20years%20worth%20of%20COMPAS%20scores%20from%20the%20Broward%20County%20Sheriff%E2%80%99s%20Office%20in%20Florida.%20We%20received%20data%20for%20all%2018%2C610%20people%20who%20were%20scored%20in%202013%20and%202014.) by ProPublica throught a public record request.
 The data shows COMPAS scores and information about individuals who were scored between 2013 and 2014 in the Broward County, Florida.
 These scores were used to determine whether to release or detain a defendant before their trial.

+### The Approach
+Northepointe (now Equivant) [uses a Decision Tree](https://www.equivant.com/wp-content/uploads/compas-classification-1.jpg) for their risk assessment algorithm.
+However, since Decision Tree is an interpretable model, I used an XGBoost model (Boosted Tree) as my classification model.
+To avoid overfitting, I tuned some hyperparameters such as L1 regularization.

-I trained an XGBoost model to predict the defendants COMPAS score based on the outputs of the original risk-assessment algorithm and applied SPAH analysis to show what features where the most important when making a prediction about whether a person is going to reoffend in the future.
-Ideally, I would have access to the original data used for training COMPAS.
+I trained an XGBoost model to predict the defendants COMPAS score based on the outputs of the original risk-assessment algorithm and applied SHAP analysis to show what features where the most important when making a prediction about whether a person is going to reoffend in the future.

 Visit [xgboost_explain_predict.py](xgboost_explain_predict.py) for implementation details.